-From committing a lump sum to contributing a regular payment, ways that you can help relieve the financial burden of having children include:
+From committing a lump sum to contributing a regular payment, there are many ways that you can help relieve the financial burden of having children.
+These include:

-One of the few benefits of high inflation is the healthy cash deposit rates currently offered by most high street banks and building societies, as well as the Government-run National Savings and Investments (NS&I).
-Some will allow you to open an account for the child from birth; others may have an older minimum age requirement.
+One of the few benefits of high inflation is the healthy cash deposit rates currently offered by most high-street banks and building societies.
+There are also Government-run National Savings and Investments (NS&I) to consider.
+Some will allow you to open an account for the child from birth; others may require an older minimum age requirement.

-Although children have historically been able to save and not pay tax on interest earned up to their basic rate tax allowance, the personal tax free savings allowance means that they’re able to save more on deposit before paying tax on the interest earned.
+Although children have historically been able to save and not pay tax on interest earned up to their basic rate tax allowance, the personal tax-free savings allowance means they can save more on deposits before paying tax on the interest earned.

-However don’t forget, if a parent gives money to a child and that money produces an income of more than £100 a year (£200 if the parents invest jointly), this income will be added to the parent’s taxable income.
-This does not apply to grandparents investing on behalf of their grandchildren; something that might be worth subtly mentioning to the doting grandparents!
+However, don’t forget if a parent gives money to a child and that money produces an interest of more than £100 a year (£200 if the parents invest jointly), this income will be added to the parent’s taxable income.
+This rule does not apply to grandparents investing on behalf of their grandchildren, something that might be worth subtly mentioning to doting grandparents!

 Junior Individual Savings Accounts (Junior ISA)

-A long-term tax free savings option for children under 18.
-The account belongs to the child and he/she has full access to it when they are 18.
-Until then, the money cannot be touched.
+A long-term tax-free savings option for children under 18.
+The account belongs to the child, and he/she will have full access to it when they are 18.
+Until then, this money cannot be touched.

-You can add up to £4,260 a year (the 2018-2019 Junior ISA allowance) to the account.
-As long as you and the child are UK residents, neither you nor the child will pay tax on any income or profits the account makes.
+You can add up to £9,000 per year (2023/24) to the account.
+As long as you and the child are UK residents, neither you nor the child will pay tax on any income or profits the Junior ISA account makes.
 It also doesn’t affect any benefits or tax credits you receive.

-Children who have a Child Trust Fund cannot also have a Junior Cash ISA but you can transfer the full balance of a Child Trust Fund into a Junior ISA.
+Children who have a Child Trust Fund cannot also have a Junior Cash ISA.
+However, you can transfer the full balance of a Child Trust Fund into a Junior ISA.
 As the Child Trust Fund closed to new applications in 2011, this will affect children over 12.

 Unit Trusts & Investment Trusts